Optimizing Hyperparameters in Hybrid Search Systems

 sparse_vectors.append(token_counts)

-# Build DataFrame
+# Build the DataFrame for corpus data

 df = pd.DataFrame({